darbha-ram/SmallCalc/README.md

 ## Execution Examples

-SmallCalc uses log4j2 to log its progress.
-The file log4j2.xml in build/ configures log4j, e.g. the log file build/smallcalc.log.
+Gradle generates scripts to execute the application, handling classpaths and other runtime details.
+On Linux, use the executable script SmallCalc, on Windows use SmallCalc.bat.
+SmallCalc uses log4j2 for logging.
+The file log4j.xml in build/ configures log4j.
+The output file is configured as build/smallcalc.log as default.

 To get usage info: